vishaltorgal/reactjs-interview-questions/README.md

 - 1️⃣ React creates a Virtual DOM (JS object representation of UI)

-- 2️⃣ When state changes
-React creates a new Virtual DOM
+- 2️⃣ When state changes, React creates a new Virtual DOM

-- 3️⃣ React compares old Virtual DOM with new one
-This process is called diffing
+- 3️⃣ React compares old Virtual DOM with new one.
+This process is called ***diffing***

-- 4️⃣ Only the changed parts are updated in the real DOM
+- 4️⃣ Only the changed parts are updated in the real DOM.
 This process is called ***Reconciliation***

 ### How the Virtual DOM Works